 It can be, but if you start searching online, you’ll realize there are far more options than you might have expected, and many have some scary negative reviews despite having loads of good feedback.
 You certainly don’t want to end up spending money on a poor product that you have to replace.
 Luckily, you’ve come to the right place.
 We’ve tested a ton of cat bowls with our felines to find the best ones of all.
-The following 10 reviews will compare some of our favorites, but we only recommend the top three.
+The following reviews will compare some of the best cat food bowls available, but we only recommend the top three.

 |Signature Housewares Ceramic Cat Bowl||

 1. Hepper Nomnom Modern Cat Bowl – Best Overall

 One problem we had with most bowls for cats is that you’ll need two; one for water and one for food.
 With the Hepper Nomnom Modern Cat Bowl, you’re getting two dishes in one, so you don’t have to purchase a second.
 Even better, both dishes are nestled into a wide skirt that catches any drips of water or spilled food.
 And the dishes are designed to be whisker-friendly; shallow and wide with flat bottoms.

 Of course, some cats love to chew, and they might even chew on their bowls.
 Luckily, this dish is made from chew-proof materials, so even if your cat tries to chew it, you won’t have to worry about your cat ruining it.
 When it’s time to clean, you can snap the stainless steel bowls out of the chew-proof skirt, simplifying and speeding up the process.